Functional testing for critical software

-If your code is written in C or C++ and you’re testing using spreadsheets or scripts, RapiTest can automatically generate test vectors to test functions that handle numeric inputs – this generates tests for the min, max and optionally step values of the function under test.
+RapiTest can also automatically generate test vectors to test functions that handle numeric inputs – this generates tests for the min, max, and optionally step values of the function under test.

 How does RapiTest help me select which tests to run?

 RapiTest makes it easy to select the tests you run with each build of the test harness.
 Test selection options in the RVS Project Manager help you to quickly select to run only new or modified tests, tests that are failing, tests for specific requirements, or any combination thereof.

 If your code has changed, you can use the Optimal Dataset Calculator to automatically select the most efficient set of tests to run to achieve the same coverage you did in a previous report.
 This helps you quickly ensure that your coverage hasn’t been affected by the code changes before committing to running your full test suite.

 Can you help me migrate my existing tests so they work in RapiTest?

 We support the migration of unit tests produced for use with a variety of unit testing tools, including both commercial and internally developed tools, into RapiTest tests.
 We work with you to create a solution, which may be a combination of automatic test conversion, manual conversion by our engineers, and review.

 The formats we can migrate unit tests from include, but are not limited to: